bondstreet/for-ny/posts/2016-06-30-deirdre-quinn.md

 ---
 date: '2016-06-30 18:41 -0400'
-published: true
+published: false
 title: Deirdre Quinn
 image: 'https://s3.amazonaws.com/bst-fornyc/Deirdre%20Quinn.jpg'
 description: >-
   co-founder - <a href="http://www.lafayette148ny.com/">Lafayette 148 New
   York</a>
 ---
 ## Lafayette 148 New York

 For our customization and speed.
 By reinventing the business model vertically, we are now able to quickly address our customers’ needs and offer unparalleled service.

 ## 11 Howard

 Another independent business I admire is 11 Howard.
 Transforming a local neighborhood Holiday Inn into a new luxury hotel in Soho both optimizes real estate and services the changing needs of the local clientele.

 ## WeWork